 Building a gorgeous garden isn't like building an ark.
 You don't need two of everything to make a big impact.
 Instead, group your favorite perennials in large drifts or clumps that take your breath away when they all bloom at the same time.
 This border, for example, stands out because it contains a solid ribbon of more than 20 Oriental lilies behind a large clump of blue-gray eryngium.

 Grow a Living Bouquet

-If in doubt of what perennials to pair in your garden, think about what flowers would make a beautiful bouquet.
+If in doubt of what perennials go well together, think about what flowers would make a beautiful bouquet.
 Chances are, if perennials look good in a vase, they'll certainly look good in your garden.
-In this mixed border perennial salvia, yellow Gaillardia, black and blue sage, and Shasta daisy form a living flower arrangement.
+In this mixed border perennial salvia, yellow Gaillardia, and Shasta daisy form a living flower arrangement.